 Panting is one of the earliest and most common signs of an overheated dog, so pay attention if your dog is breathing unusually fast and if their breathing is noisy.
 If your dog is overheating, contact your veterinarian as soon as possible.
 You should also try to lower their body temperature and remove them from a hot environment if possible.
 Avoid giving them ice baths or lowering their temperature too quickly.

 Certain dogs are especially at risk for overheating.
-Knowing the risk factors is essential for dog overheating prevention this summer.
+Knowing the risk factors can help you prevent heat exhaustion or heatstroke.
 If you have a large dog or a dog who is obese, keep a particular eye out for symptoms.
 There are certain health conditions or medical histories that can also put your dog at risk for overheating.
 For example, there is a mutation in the DNM1 gene in certain dogs that can cause a condition known as Exercise-Induced Collapse, which is aggravated by heat.

 Embark tests for Exercise-Induced Collapse along with 230+ other genetic health risks.
-Using an Embark Breed + Health Dog DNA Test can help you and your vet provide your pup with proactive, personalized care.
+Using an Embark Breed + Health Test can help you and your vet provide your pup with proactive, personalized care.